-After becoming board certified, Dr. Kelly started working with the Osler Institute, helping Ophthalmologists prepare for their oral boards.
+After becoming board certified, Dr. Kelly began working with the Osler Institute, helping ophthalmologists prepare for their oral boards.
 He is currently in private practice, working in Manhattan and Long Island.
 In his spare time, Dr. Kelly likes to travel the world, listen to live music, and root for the Mets, Giants, Knicks and Georgetown basketball.
+He is excited to help prospective students get accepted into medical school.

 Undergraduate: BS, Georgetown University